The 21 Best Places to Travel Alone in Europe

 8. The Scottish Highlands, Scotland

 Okay, maybe I’m cheating having Scotland twice on this list, but the Scottish Highlands are one of the best places to travel alone in Europe.
 Hands down.
+Scotland is one of the most beautiful places on earth.
+I could visit a million times over.

 Keep in mind it’s difficult to navigate the Scottish Highlands without a car.
 I took a Haggis Adventures Tour around the entire country and my experience was perfect.
 Learning all about Scotland’s myths and history, plus forging lifelong friendships, made me so happy I chose Scotland as my first trip.
 Scotland changed my life and it will change yours too!